Quarantine pests

 How it spreads

-The risk of it spreading to Swedish forest plant nurseries is small since we do not use seed from areas where the fungus occurs.
-The fungus does not either thrive in our cold climate.
+The risk of spread to Swedish forest nurseries is low, as seeds from areas where the fungus occurs are not used.
+Additionally, the fungus does not thrive in our cold climate.

 If you suspect an infestation by Fusarium circinatum

-If you suspect an infestation by Fusarium circinatum, you must notify us.
+If you suspect an outbreak of pitch canker of pine (Fusarium circinatum), you must notify us.

 Japanese beetle (Popillia japonica)